vlazzarini/vlazzarini.github.io/_posts/2023-04-02-story-of-a-single.md

 arrangement.

-I recorded a guide for the intro, playing the chords on the piano (which was not used in the final mix), and inserted it at the start.
+I recorded a guide for the intro, playing the chords on the piano (not used in the final mix), and inserted it at the start.
 Then I overdubbed several parts to re-create the introduction in a rich-sounding way.
 The first part them followed more or less like in my original recording, but I added a number of background parts to fill it